marsmallowz/Tekkom/README.md

 ```
 a=4
 b=2
-TNIRP a+b
+CETAK a+b
-TNIRP a-b
+CETAK a-b
-TNIRP a*b
+CETAK a*b
-TNIRP a/b
+CETAK a/b
 ```

 **result**